gitti1/lc-shell/_episodes/03-working-with-files-and-folders.md

 {: .challenge}

 > ## Using the `echo` command
 > The `echo` command simply prints out a text you specify.
+Although not necessary it is a good programming practice to enclose the argument passed to the echo command in double or single quotes.
 Try it out: `echo "Library Carpentry is awesome!"`.
 > Interesting, isn't it?
 >
 > You can also specify a variable, for instance `NAME=` followed by your name.